smiakchilo/aem-crash-course/lessons/2.11/part1.md

 - with a POST request to the installation endpoint
 ```
 curl -u admin:admin -F action=install -F bundlestartlevel=20 -F
-    bundlefile=@"name of jar.jar" http://localhost:4505/system/console/bundles
+    bundlefile=@"name of jar.jar" http://<aem_host>:<aem_port>/system/console/bundles
 ```
 - or manually via the Felix Console at `http://<aem_host>:<aem_port>/system/console/bundles`

 ![Manual bundle installation](./img/manual-bundle-install.png)

 But most often it is installed together with the package.
-Usually it is the package created out of _ui.apps_ module, or else the package for the _all_ module.
+Usually, it is the package created out of the _ui.apps_ module, or else the package for the _all_ module.
 This is for uniformity.
 The content of a package and the content of the same project's bundle are interrelated, so it is convenient to ship them together.

-The _filevault-package-maven-plugin_ (or its analog) puts the bundle's JAR file into the `/apps/<project_name>/install` folder of the future package before the content is zip-packed and deployed to the server.
+The _filevault-package-maven-plugin_ (or its analog) puts the bundle's JAR file into the `/apps/<project_name>/install` folder of the future package.
+Next, the content is zip-packed and deployed to the server.
 By convention, any JAR file that sits in `/apps/<project_name>/install` automatically unrolls as a bundle upon installation of the package itself.

 > Find the config for _filevault-package-maven-plugin_ [in your sample project](/project/all/pom.xml).